Accident On Holiday Case Study

 The day after the accident happened, Mr Slater went to the hospital.
 He was given a splint to aid his walking which he used for three weeks.
 His consultant advised that he wear in an insole in his shoe which would possibly help towards not needing surgery in the future but it remains that surgery may be a very real possibility.

-Mr Slater had physiotherapy for his injuries; his pain was severe and lasted six weeks following the accident.
+Mr Slater had physiotherapy for his ankle and foot injuries; his pain was severe and lasted six weeks following the accident.
 He could not drive for two weeks following the accident but he was able to work from home for several weeks.
 He needed assistance with daily living for approximately four weeks and he still experiences intermittent pain to his ankle; driving long distances and walking remain uncomfortable.

 Liability was initially denied by the leisure company when legal action was brought against it.
 Mr Slater maintained that the company was liable for his safety as a visitor to its premises under the Occupiers’ Liability Act 1957.